john-itcsolutions/cheirrs/README.md

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
-Be patient.
+Be patient

-When you see everything 'green', you may continue.

-     If you installed "kubernetes-core", add a kubernetes-worker unit:

-`juju add-unit kubernetes-worker`

      In both cases of installed source:

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).

-`juju deploy postgresql pg-a`
+`juju deploy -n 2 postgresql pg-a`

-`juju add-unit pg-a`

 `juju config pg-a admin_addresses=127.0.0.1,0.0.0.0,<ip-addr-worker-0>,<ip-addr-worker-1>[,<ip-addr-worker-2>]`

 Deploy a Redis cluster for in-memory caching: